warent/gulp-jasyacon/README.md

 Occasionally we find ourselves with a lot of static JSON objects floating around our scripts, causing clutter and ugliness. *JasYaCon* (**JS**ON **YA**ML **Con**solidator) is able to convert a YAML file into a JSON object, and then place that object directly into your script wherever specified, allowing for cleaner code and extremely easy replication.

+The alternative use of this package is outside of Gulp.
+Instead, use the "nopipe" argument to retrieve the direct result returned.

 ## Arguments
 * (glob) glob - The glob containing all of the yaml files for processing.
 * (object) yaml - These are passed directly into [Yaml to Json].
 Please refer to that package's documentation.
-* (bool) nopipe - If true, the YAML glob will be converted into an array of JSON objects and directly returned.
+* (bool) nopipe - If true, the YAML glob will be converted and directly returned.
+* (bool) noassoc - If true, the returned object will be an indexed array.
+By default, the returned value is an associative array based on the name of the YAML file.

 ## Sample Use
 First we have our yaml file.
 Let's say the full path is: ./src/yaml/Persons.yaml